Can a profile be part of more than one lifecycle?

 Yes, the stage threshold caps frequency only inside a stage, not over the whole lifecycle.
 So a profile could be exposed to the same touchpoint in stage 2 and again in stage 3, for example.

-How do I test Lifecycles?
+How do I test the Lifecycles feature?

 What statistics are available for Lifecycles?